 Part of learning involves running into situations where you don't instantly have a solution.
 Rather, you have to think about the problem, try a few things, and then pieces fall into place.
 You do not have to engage in such struggles alone.
 Getting help is a great way to help you engage in productive struggle that leads to better learning.
 However, not all sources of help will actually support your learning and growth.
 Here are my suggestions for places to seek help.

 You'll notice that on the last two I've placed the phrase "Use caution."
 While you might learn how to handle the specific problem you ask about, there's no guarantee that what you get from these will help you later on in the course.
 Additionally, there may be differences in approaches that might cause you more problems.
-For example, online resources (e.g., Stack Overflow) may show solutions that are 1) out of date/not recommended anymore, 2) rely on packages that are no longer available, 3) use techniques that are well-beyond what we're trying to do, 4) and/or cause new problems when you attempt to incorporate them into your work.
+For example, online resources (e.g., Stack Overflow, genAI, etc.) may show solutions that are 1) out of date/not recommended anymore, 2) rely on packages that are no longer available, 3) use techniques that are well-beyond what we're trying to do, 4) and/or cause new problems when you attempt to incorporate them into your work.
 If you find a solution online or got from someone not associated with our course, feel free to come talk to me about it.
 We can go over it together and I can show you how we can evaluate such advice.

 When you are getting help be sure that you are not crossing the line and having someone else do your learning for you.